-Fidelity Bank is also working with various stakeholders and improving areas like processes, policies, and systems that may be affected by the transition.
+Fidelity Bank also worked with various stakeholders and improving processes, policies, and systems that may be affected by the transition.
 This is done to ensure that the transition's impact is fully addressed.
-The Bank has also developed a robust communication plan to engage with customers and ensure they understand this transition and its significance to them.
+The Bank also developed a robust communication plan to engage with customers and ensure they understand this transition and its significance to them.
 Client relationship managers are also prepared to further support customers on inquiries regarding the LIBOR transition.

-Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its A: